cosmos/ibc/spec/ics-2-consensus-verification/README.md

 where
   * `consensusState` is the `ConsensusState` used by `Consensus.ValidityPredicate` to verify `Header`s.
-  * `roots` is a map of heights to previously verified `CommitmentRoot` structs, used to prove presence or absence of key-value pairs in state at particular heights.
+  * `verifiedRoots` is a map of heights to previously verified `CommitmentRoot` structs, used to prove presence or absence of key-value pairs in state at particular heights.
   * `frozen` is a boolean indicating whether the client has been frozen due to a detected equivocation.

+Note that instead of `ClientState` being stored directly, the consensus state, roots, and frozen boolean are stored at separate keys.

 #### Header